Tanla/EdgeNode-Deployment-Enterprise/README.md

 Create a resource group with below command

+PS> New-AzureRmResourceGroup -Name <Resource-Group-Name> -Location <Azure-Region>

-PS> New-AzureRmResourceGroup -Name perf-Tan-SI-RG-AKS-01 -Location "South Central US"
+E.g. New-AzureRmResourceGroup -Name Prod-Entrp-SI-RG-AKS-XYZ-01 -Location "South India"

 The purpose of this template is to deploy AKS cluster with all of dependent resources.